 Pena sat on his rump (see photo) waiting to receive every pitch thrown to him during his eighteen-year career as a big league catcher.
-He sat down back there during his seven years catching for the Pirates, his three seasons as a Cardinal, the four summers he caught in Cleveland and during his eighteenth and final year split between Chicago and Houston.
+He sat down back there during his seven years catching for the Pirates, his three seasons as a Cardinal, the four summers he caught in Boston and during his eighteenth and final year split between Chicago and Houston.
 He sat down back there for 1,950 games, the fourth most by any big league catcher in history.

 I was a huge Elston Howard fan when I was a kid.
 He never seemed to get the amount of media attention accorded to his more famous Yankee teammates but he certainly got the attention of Yankee opponents.
 In 1961 he hit .348, a ridiculously high average for an everyday big league catcher.
 In 1962 he drove in 91 runs from the six-hole of the Yankee lineup.
 In 1963, he was selected the AL MVP and in 1964 he played in 150 games, hit .313 and was named to his seventh consecutive AL All Star team.

 The Yankees were slow to integrate their team, waiting till 1956 to do it with Howard, who by then was already 26 years old.
 Compounding Ellie’s delayed development was a Yankee roster loaded with talent and his first Yankee manager, Casey Stengel’s platoon system, which combined to relegate Howard to less than 375 at bats in five of his first six big league seasons.